 That witch even had the nerve to wave.

 Then turned, and with all the studied grace of a diplomat’s wife, shut the door.
-Went straight into the kitchen and poured myself a giant glass of wine.
+I went straight into the kitchen and poured myself a giant glass of wine.
 Downed it.
 Then, poured another.

 I drank it too.